junxit/us-congress-bills-116/metadata.md

 - 2019-01-03 — Introduced in House
 - 2019-01-03 — Introduced in House
 - 2019-01-03 — Referred to the House Committee on Science, Space, and Technology.
+- 2019-02-12 — Referred to the Subcommittee on Energy..
+- 2019-03-27 — Forwarded by Subcommittee to Full Committee (Amended) by  Voice Vote .
+- 2019-03-27 — Subcommittee Consideration and Mark-up Session  Held.
+- 2019-05-01 — Committee Consideration and Mark-up Session Held.
+- 2019-05-01 — Ordered to be Reported (Amended) by Voice Vote.
+- 2019-07-23 — Considered under suspension of the rules. (consideration: CR H7177-7179)
+- 2019-07-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+34.
+- 2019-07-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-07-23 — Ms. Johnson (TX) moved to suspend the rules and pass the bill, as amended.
+- 2019-07-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7177-7178)
+- 2019-07-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7177-7178)